Jason Micklefield

-Jason Micklefield is a British Biochemist and a professor in the Department of Chemistry at The University of Manchester.
+Jason Micklefield is a British Biochemist and a professor in the Department of Chemistry at Imperial College London.
 His research involves the discovery, characterisation and engineering of biosynthetic pathways to new bioactive natural products, particularly antibiotics.
 He is also interested in the discovery, structure, mechanism and engineering of enzymes for synthetic applications, including the integration of enzymes with chemocatalysis for telescoping routes to pharmaceuticals and other valuable products.

 Education

 Micklefield attended Royds Comprehensive School in Leeds.
 He received his BSc.
 Degree in Chemistry from Hull University in 1989 and earned a Ph.D. from the University of Cambridge in 1993 working with Professor Sir Alan Battersby to complete the first total synthesis of haem d1, a coenzyme in bacteria.